 To support effective and efficient official investigations in accordance with the requirements of EU Organic Regulation 2018/848, a "Vade mecum on official investigation in organic products" has just been published, guiding investigation methods and techniques.

 According to Nicolas Verlet, consultant and initiator of the vade mecum, the publication was written in a collaborative approach of 25 recognized experts from eight countries.
 Among them was Bernhard Speiser, expert on residues and inputs at FiBL Switzerland, who also was part of the eight-member editorial team.
-The publisher of the publication is the Society for Resource Protection (GfRS), an organic control centre.
+The publisher of the publication is the Resource Protection Ltd (GfRS), an EU organic control body.

 "The vade mecum addresses the different aspects of an official investigation: the laboratory analysis which constitutes the starting point in most cases, the possible sources and causes of the contamination, and the toolbox of investigation techniques available to determine these sources and causes", says Tom Nizet from Authent, one of the authors.
 Jochen Neuendorff from GfRS adds: "The Vade mecum does not intend to present any position, it is purely technical.
 It shall support those directly involved in the conduct of official investigation".